-5.3.
-Using a Different Branch Predictor for Profiling
+5.4.
+The Effect of Using a Different Branch Predictor for Profiling

 We also evaluate 2D-profiling when the profiler and the target processor use different branch predictors.
-The purpose of this experiment is to examine whether the 2D-profiling mechanism can identify input-dependent branches when the profiling mechanism uses a different branch predictor than the target machine.
+The purpose of this experiment is to demonstrate whether the 2D-profiling mechanism can identify input-dependent branches even when the profiling mechanism uses a different branch predictor than the target machine.
 This is useful because (1) the 2D-profiling mechanism might not have information about the branch predictor on which the profiled application will eventually be run and (2) the 2D-profiling mechanism might want to use a simple, small branch predictor to reduce the overhead of simulating a large and complicated branch predictor in software (if hardware support does not exist for the profiler).

-We use a 16KB perceptron branch predictor [9] for the target machine's branch predictor.
+We use a 16KB perceptron branch predictor [11] for the target machine's branch predictor.
 2D-profiling uses a 4KB gshare predictor as in previous sections.
 Note that the target machine's branch predictor defines the set of input-dependent branches.
-Table 4 shows the number of input-dependent branches and the branch misprediction rate for both predictors.
-We evaluate the effect of using a different branch predictor using more than two input sets to define the set of input-dependent branches, similar to Section 5.2.
-Figure 14 shows the fraction of input-dependent branches with the perceptron predictor.
-Similar to the results for the gshare predictor (Figure 11), as we consider more input sets, the number of input-dependent branches increases with the perceptron predictor.
+Table 5 shows the number of input-dependent branches and the branch misprediction rate for both predictors.
+We evaluate the effect of using a different branch predictor using multiple input sets to define the set of input-dependent branches, similar to Section 5.3.
+Figure 16 shows the fraction of input-dependent branches with the perceptron predictor.
+Similar to the results for the gshare predictor (Figure 13), as we consider more input sets, the number of input-dependent branches increases with the perceptron predictor.